 7. Kenwood KFC-1065 4″ 2-Way Speaker System

-Kenwood KFC-1065 speakers are another excellent choice to replace your poor performing factory speakers and will give you significantly improved sound at quite a reasonable cost.
+Kenwood KFC-1065 speakers are another excellent choice to replace the poor-performing factory speakers that will give you significantly improved sound at quite a reasonable cost.

 8. Kicker 46CSC44 4″ Coaxial Stereo Speakers

 Kicker has a reputation for producing speakers that are easy to fit and install, and with these speakers, they’ve delivered again.
 The 46CS44 speakers are popular speakers many see as a natural step from their poor quality factor speakers.
 While not the most expensive speakers on our list, they’re also not the cheapest, and for the money, you may find some of our other suggested speakers to be of better value.

 They can handle 100 watts RMS (300 watts peak), have a frequency response between 60-20,000 Hz, and a sensitivity of 88 dB.

 With their REF-4022cfx 4″ speakers, Infinity Reference has delivered mid-priced speakers with surprisingly strong performance.
 Featuring a sturdy Plus One+ polypropylene woofer with a significantly larger cone than found on most speakers of similar size, these speakers have plenty of punch, and they’re also capable of delivering smooth and accurate highs.

 They have a power range of 5-35 watts RMS (105 watts peak power), a frequency response of 75-21,000 Hz, and a sensitivity of 92 dB

 Buyer’s Guide – Choosing the Best 4-inch Car Speakers

 When you are looking to buy a set of 4-inch speakers (or any other sized speakers, for that matter), there are several things that you need to consider.
 This includes the type of speakers you want to install and the unique specifications and features of the various models that fit your budget.